 Activities for the whole family that don’t include wine

 It is a popular myth that all Chianti has to offer is wine tastings and visits to historic wineries, and though it may be one of the preferred activities while touring the area between Florence and Siena - it by no means defines all the options.
-Especially for those who are travelling with kids...or for those who just don’t want to spend all day drinking wine.
+Especially for those who are traveling with kids...or for those who just don’t want to spend all day drinking wine.

 The geographical position of Chianti creates a wealth of opportunities that will have you enjoying nature with new eyes, an adventure of speed and skill or delving into past civilizations that go back further than 35,000 years.